 New Orleans Elopement Portrait at the Tree of Life

-Eloping in New Orleans is a very popular choice for many couples, with numerous fantastic locations available.
 This adventurous couple wanted to do something a little different when they decided to elope to New Orleans.
-The wedding itself would officially take place later in the day at the Algiers courthouse, but they wanted a very early morning portrait session by the Tree of Life in Audubon Park.
+The wedding ceremony itself would officially take place later in the day at the Algiers courthouse, but they wanted a very early morning portrait session by the Tree of Life in Audubon Park, so we began shooting right at the crack of dawn on this beautiful October morning.
+I mean, literally... it was still dark outside when I arrived to get set up!
 I had photographed small weddings and elopements at the Tree of Life before, but never so early in the morning.

-This ancient and massive oak tree was the perfect spot, and starting our elopement portrait session literally right at the crack of dawn on this beautiful October morning gave us some beautiful light to work with, and also meant that the park was not very busy, and aside from an occasional jogger and one other photographer who briefly showed up to grab a few shots of the beautiful scene, we had the area to ourselves.
+This ancient and massive oak tree was the perfect spot, and starting our portrait session so early gave us some beautiful light to work with, and also meant that the park was not very busy, and aside from an occasional jogger and one other photographer who briefly showed up to grab a few shots of the beautiful scene, we had the area to ourselves.

 A Surreal Early Morning Scene